Computer

 What is the purpose of Computer Forensics?

-Computer Forensics may be used to support both civil and
+Computer Forensics services may be used to support both civil and

 criminal litigation as well as to enhance overall corporate

-provides digital evidence to support allegations of certain
+provide digital evidence which may support allegations of certain

 activity in which computers are involved.